juansegiraldo/GEWrapper/docs/CUSTOM_SQL_GUIDE.md

 ## Overview
 This guide helps you write effective SQL queries for data validation using the GEWrapper application.
 The queries should identify data quality violations and return a count of problematic records.

+## 🤖 AI-Powered SQL Generation (New!)
+**DataWash now features AI-powered SQL generation using OpenAI GPT-5!** Simply describe your validation rule in plain English, and the AI will generate the SQL query for you.
+See [OpenAI Integration Guide](../OPENAI_INTEGRATION.md) for setup instructions.

 ## 🎯 Basic Query Structure

 All custom SQL queries should follow this pattern: